 2) avoid negative behaviours.

 Non-profits with messages targeted at engaging positive behaviours are seeking to influence people to do one of two things: either a) to participate in a new activity that the audience would have avoided or not known about in the past; or b) to make changes to daily behaviours over a long period of time.
-An example of the first type of message would be an arts organisation encouraging people to attend a performance like the symphony.
+An example of the first type of message would be an arts organisation encouraging people to attend a performance like a symphony.
 If the audience is receptive to the message and it succeeds in engaging the positive behaviour of purchasing tickets to the symphony, continued engagement with the same audience is not necessary, as the audience will decide they like the symphony and attend another performance without requiring further behaviour modification, or dislike the experience in which case it would be very difficult to motivate them to attend again.
 An example of an organisation that would be delivering the second type of message is one that educates people about the importance of recycling.
 In the short-term, recycling has few immediately gratifying rewards to the person who is learning how to do it, so the message must focus on conveying the long-term importance of the behaviour, and teach newcomers what they are meant to do, step by step so that they don’t get discouraged or confused.

 Non-profits that advocate the avoidance of negative behaviours also fall into two sub-categories: the first are organisations that seek to dissuade players from committing undesirable acts that could be immediately and dramatically harmful to others or themselves; the second category is comprised of organisations that offer support to people who are trying to make long-term changes to their habits in order to live healthier or happier lives.
 An example of a non-profit that would employ the first type of negative behaviour avoidance message is one with a mission to reduce incidences of drunk driving.
-An example of a non-profit that would use the second type of messaging is one that focused on helping smokers quit—a difficult task because the process of quitting is extremely unpleasant and the rewards of a healthy life are not realised until long after the difficult period of withdrawal.
+An example of a non-profit that would use the second type of message is one that focused on helping smokers quite—a difficult task because the process of quitting is extremely unpleasant and the rewards of a healthy life are not realised until long after the difficult period of withdrawal.

 Looking at these four different message types from a game playing perspective, we identified four scenarios: